-His main area of focus now is on data, AI, and blockchain, noting that AI is having a major transformation in business and work, and data is enabling this transformation.
+His main focus now is on data, AI, and blockchain, noting that AI is having a major transformation in business and work, and data enables this transformation.
 The internet has enabled a democratization of channels and acquisition, which Gaurav believes has enabled the success of product-led growth, consumer companies, and labor marketplaces.

 When asked about the future of Silicon Valley, Gaurav acknowledged the unique culture of the area and the access to talent it provides.
 He also noted that the pandemic enabled companies to access talent worldwide and that other innovation centers are starting to form around particular domains.

-Gaurav's advice to companies is to raise money now and use the crisis as an opportunity to build a real business with high productivity and efficiency.
+Gaurav advises companies to raise money and use the crisis to build a real business with high productivity and efficiency.
 He acknowledges the potential of the Metaverse to blur the distinction between the real world, AR, and VR but notes that it will take a while for the hardware and native software applications to catch up.

 The above article was written, edited, and reviewed with AI assistance by experienced CEO.com journalists and researchers to produce the most accurate and highest-quality information.